The Best Jobs You Can Get in 2018 Without a College Degree

 Think you can’t find a good job these days without a college degree?
 Well, think again.
 In 2018, there are many jobs that pay a decent wage where workers are in demand.
 Regardless of whether you enjoy working in an office and whether you prefer to work with people, you’ve got options.
 CareerBuilder released a list of the best 2018 jobs for workers without a bachelor’s degree.

 The list was compiled to include high-wage jobs not requiring a college degree, where there has been the biggest gap between the number of open jobs and the number of hires.
 Data compiled in the study is from January 2017 through August 2017.
 The list includes more than 700 occupations.
-Here we’ll cover the top 10.
-If you’re interested in seeing available jobs or finding out more about the requirements, you can visit CareerBuilder.
+Let’s take a look at the top 10.

 10. Tax preparers